Meehai/video-representations-extractor/README.md

 ## 1. Description

-The purpose of this repository is to export various representations starting from RGB images only.
-Representationds are defined as ways of looking at the world.
+The purpose of this repository is to export various representations starting from RGB videos only.
+Representations are defined as ways of 'looking at the world'.
+One can watch at various levels of information:
+- low level: colors, edges
+- mid level: depth, orientation of planes (normals)
+- high level: semantics and actions

 For GitHub users: this is a mirror of the
 [gitlab repository](https://gitlab.com/meehai/video-representations-extractor).

 <u>Supported representations</u>

--   See [here](vre/representations/get_representation.py) for a comprehensive list, since it updates faster than this README.
+-   See [here](vre/representations/__init__.py) for a comprehensive list, since it updates faster than this README.

 Weights repository for supported pretrained neural-network based representations is